studiozeffa/rnn-tab-bar-ios-issue/README.md

 - Notice that the tabs now clip the content view

 As an aside, if the user taps on another tab, then returns, the content is no longer clipped.

+This is only an issue on iOS.
+The same code works fine on Android.